hashicorp/terraform/website/docs/internals/resource-addressing.html.markdown

 __Resource index__:

- * `[N]` where `N` is a `0`-based numerical index into a resource with multiple instances specified by the `count` meta-parameter.
+ * `[N]` where `N` is a `0`-based numerical index into a resource with multiple instances specified by the `count` meta-argument.
 Omitting an index when addressing a resource where `count > 1` means that the address references all instances.
- * `["INDEX"]` where `INDEX` is a alphanumerical key index into a resource with multiple instances specified by the `for_each` meta-parameter.
+ * `["INDEX"]` where `INDEX` is a alphanumerical key index into a resource with multiple instances specified by the `for_each` meta-argument.

 ## Examples